-A documentation package of resources has been provided on the team's Senior Design website for Dr. Okyere-Frempong to retrieve when he returns to Ghana.
-Physical prototypes and CAD models were used to create manufacturing work instructions.
-This documentation will be supplied to Dr. Okyere-Frempong so that a development may continue in Ghana.
-As the prototypes are modified, the work instructions will be edited to reflect those changes.
-The end goal is to create a standard process for building multiple incubators with the same specifications and engineering requirements.
-There is also a full set of diagrams and drawings that allow for the recreation of the different pieces in Ghana.
-Finally, there is a user manual with all the instructions on how to interpret the various symbols, interfaces, and alarms that the incubator has.
-All documentation and project deliverables are available on the project website (currently hosted at http://ece4012y202002.ece.gatech.edu/sd20p01/).
-The site includes links to the following pages: Home, Deliverables, Documentation, GitHub, and Team.
-The Home page contains a brief summary of the project, to introduce site visitors to the incubator.
-The Deliverables page hosts the links to all of the required deliverable files.
-The Documentation page hosts all the final documentation for the incubator, such as the work instructions and user manual.
-The GitHub page redirects to the GitHub repository containing the source code for the Vitals Monitor, as well as installation scripts to automate the computer setup process.
+Finally, all documentation and project deliverables are available on the project website (currently hosted at http://ece4012y202002.ece.gatech.edu/sd20p01/).
+The site currently includes links to the following pages: Home, Deliverables, Documentation, GitHub, and Team.
+The Home page will contain a brief summary of the project, to introduce site visitors to the incubator.
+The Deliverables page will host links to all of the required deliverable files.
+The Documentation page will host all the final documentation for the incubator, such as the work instructions and user manual.
+The GitHub page will redirect to the GitHub Repository containing the source code for the Vitals Monitor, as well as installation scripts to automate the computer setup process.
 This repository is currently private but will be made public upon completion of the project.
 The Team page contains images of each of the team members, including Dr. Whit Smith and Dr. Okyere-Frempong.

 Upon Dr. Okyere-Frempong's return to Ghana, the website will be moved to a public GitHub Pages site, hosted within the same public repository that hosts the Vitals Monitor source code.
 The deliverables and documentation pages will also be merged together, to avoid confusion of external visitors to the site.
-Moving forward, the idea is to create a functional prototype that can support the virtual analysis done and work towards getting approval from the necessary regulatory systems.
-The goal of this is to promote further research and development of this prototype and eventually gain the certifications required to utilize the product for infants in international hospitals.
+The goal of this is to promote further research and development of this prototype and eventually gaining the certifications required to utilize the product for infants in international hospitals.